Dual-Fuel Fleet Dashboard

 Deadweight tonnage (DWT) is a weight measurement of a ship's maximum carrying capacity, encompassing everything it can hold besides its own empty weight.

-Future fuel demand is led by methanol and methane dual-fuel container ship orders
+Future fuel demand is led by methane and methanol dual-fuel container ship orders

 TEU measures the capacity that will move global trade, and an indication of the fuel demand for container ships into the future.

-Want to learn more about liner shipping’s transition to net-zero?
+Want to learn more about liner shipping’s energy transition?

 Read our net-zero webpage here.